amanps/amanps.github.io/_posts/2016-03-21-Exploring-MVP.md

 **Key fundamental:** The Model provides data classes to the View.
 The View displays content to the user and accepts user interactions which are relayed to the Presenter.
 The Presenter hosts business logic which does the heavy lifting of performing actions for the user.
 Very intuitive.

-For example, if the app fetches a list of users from an API, the Model would define the `User` data class, the View would simply accept a list of users and display them in a `RecyclerView` (say) and the Presenter would perform the actual network access, JSON parsing etc. The Presenter has no idea how the View displays information or what the UI looks like.
+For example, if the app fetches a list of users from an API, the Model would define the `User` data class, the View would simply accept a list of users and display them in a `RecyclerView` (say) and the Presenter (or a relevant Manager class) would perform the actual network access, JSON parsing etc. The Presenter has no idea how the View displays information or what the UI looks like.
 It just fetches data, processes it and passes it on to the View.
-The View has no idea where the data came from or how it was processed.
+The View has no idea how the data was obtained or how it was processed, it just knows how to display it.
 Separation of concerns.

 ### Implementation
-A beautiful use of Java interfaces is at the heart of this implementation.
+A beautiful usage of Java interfaces is at the heart of this implementation.
 All View components (Activity, Fragment etc.) implement an interface that defines their functionality.
 For example the `MainActivity` here displays a list of users, an empty state or an error state.
 Similarly, Presenters also implement an interface that defines their functionality.

 {% highlight java %}
 public interface MainMvpView extends MvpView {